texnikosgeo/OllaOS/README.md

-Tools in Ruby to controle Debian systems and Ollama .
+Tools in Ruby to control Debian systems and Ollama .
 ---

 # OllaOS